My students (children) ask me what is the difference between analog and digital. Is it a good question? We will answer him how? clear and easy…

 Impedance | Low | High order of 100 Megaohm |

-Sure, this may full I want to see you improve your skill.
-So, I recommend you to read more:
+Sure, this may be quite full but I want to see you improve your skills.
+So, I recommend:

 GET UPDATE VIA EMAIL